Magnogen/sand/README.md

 ###### Easy-peasy Cellular Automata https://magnogen.net/sand

 This is the source code for a small project written in JavaScript.
-So far, only Sand is paintable - you cant even paint with air lol.

 ### How it works
-Simply click anywhere on the canvas to paint some sand.
+Simply click anywhere on the canvas to paint into the world.
-Sand falls downwards, and if there's a space to the bottom left or right corners, it'll fall there too.
-I've added the backend for Air and Water already, it's just a matter of adding the interface to allow you to paint it.
+There are a variety of elements that you can paint with, including Sand, Air, Water and Lava.
+See how everything interacts!

 ### Plans for the future
 I'd like to add a few features for things like